 Life insurance companies only care about genetic or hereditary diseases and illnesses.
 They will care about things like cancer, tumors, neurological diseases and so forth.
-They will not, however, care if you have a relative with a traumatic brain injury caused by a car accident.
-Although a TBI is a terribly difficult medical issue, presence of it in your family says nothing about your own medical health, and thus a life insurance company will not take that into consideration.
+However, something they wouldn't be concerned with is if you have a relative with a traumatic brain injury caused by a car accident.
+Although that is a terribly difficult medical issue, the presence of it in your family says nothing about your own medical health, and thus a life insurance company will not take that into consideration.

 Life insurance companies will also not be concerned if your family member has a hereditary disease which shows up only at birth or in early childhood.
 As an adult, you have already passed that stage, and thus you have no chance of suffering the same medical fate as your relative.

 What if I am in great health, but my family is not?